 Third-party lawsuits are usually brought when someone other than the employer was partly responsible for the accident or condition that caused the workplace injury.
-At Strickland, Agner & Associates, our attorneys are experienced in helping clients recover their rightful financial compensation from both workers’ compensation and in third-party claims in situations when others are at fault for a workplace injury.
+At Strickland Agner Pittman, our attorneys are experienced in helping clients recover their rightful financial compensation from both workers’ compensation and in third-party claims in situations when others are at fault for a workplace injury.

 We strive to help our clients by relieving them of the burden of pursuing just compensation and allowing them the freedom to recover from their injuries with peace of mind, knowing that their legal rights are being zealously represented and defended.

 Contact us now to find out how we can help you.

 There are many accidents or injuries that frequently occur in the workplace.
 A few common examples include:

 - Injuries from overexertion, which result from common actions such as lifting, pulling, holding, pushing, throwing or carrying tasks in the workplace